-Model runs predicted the highest overall transit ridership, an increase of 0.7 percent over current levels (about 10,000 boardings), for the Underground Emphasis LRT Alternative.
+Model runs predicted the highest overall transit ridership, an increase of 0.7 percent over current levels (about 10,000 new transit trips), for the Underground Emphasis LRT Alternative.
 This is probably because it bridges the missing link in the LRT system, minimizes transfers, and provides a shorter trip time than the other build alternative.
-The rise in the number of rail passengers is partially offset, however, by a drop in the number of bus passengers.
+These improvements will increase the attractiveness of the system to people who do not currently ride transit.
+The rise in the number of rail linked trips is partially offset, however, by a small drop in the number of bus passengers.
 This indicates that many of the riders attracted to the rail system by the new link will be existing transit riders lured away from buses.
 However, the increase in rail riders is more than double than the decrease in bus riders, so the majority of the new rail passengers will be new transit users.